 All transactions must be done at the Skier Services office in the base lodge.
-If there are any questions or concerns about this policy, please call Julia Eggleston in the Skier Services office at (207) 237-6932
+If there are any questions or concerns about this policy, please call the Skier Services office at (207) 237-6931

 Other Power-driven Mobility Devices in the Base Area and Surrounding Property

 The ADA defines wheelchairs as mobility aids belonging to any class of three or fourwheeled devices, usable indoors, designed for and used by individuals with mobility impairments.
 Wheelchairs can be operated manually or may be powered, that do not exceed 30 inches in width and 48 inches in length measured two inches above the ground, and do not weigh more than 600 pounds when occupied.
 Electric motorized scooters falling within these criteria meet this definition.

 An ‘Other Power-driven Mobility Device' (OPDMD), is defined as any mobility device powered by batteries, fuel, or other engines, whether or not designed primarily for the use by individuals with mobility disabilities for the purpose of locomotion.
 This includes and isn't limited to golf cars, electronic personal assistance mobility devices (EPAMDs), such as the Segway PT®, or any mobility device designed to operate in areas without defined pedestrian routes, but that is not a wheelchair, falling within the definition stated above.